EzuaR/cmd-troll/README.md

 If you want to add something from yourself, you can, because I will provide all the code.
 # FOR BETTER TROLL
 reneame file "Troll.exe" e.g "Freeminecraft"
+# Disable Windows defender
+It's a bug but's this bug make this better (:
+# GOOD LUCK TROLLING YOUR FRIENDS!